tanishraj/javascript_enigmas/README.md

-# Javascript Enigmas - Output Based Questions:
+# Javascript Enigmas - Odds of Javascript:

 - Contains output based questions for javascript.
 - Example explains the odds of javascript.